Emma Hodcroft: SARS-CoV-2

 In March 2021, Hodcroft was the lead author of a commentary in Nature about how the scientific community could track virus variants faster.
-The article recommended ways to "fix the bioinformatics bottleneck," including improving the rules and incentives for data sharing, rethinking incentives for midcareer academics, and accommodating the challenges of analyzing vast volumes of data, often from labs that have not collected and reports data in such volumes.
-It pointed out that much of the genetic tracking of SARS-CoV-2 had not been performed by public health authorities, but rather by mid-career academics who set aside their own research to help the pandemic efforts.
+The article recommended ways to "fix the bioinformatics bottleneck," including improving the rules and incentives for data sharing, rethinking incentives for midcareer academics, and accommodating the challenges of analysing vast volumes of data, often from labs that have not previously collected and reported data in such volumes.
+It pointed out that much of the genetic tracking of SARS-CoV-2 had not been performed by public health authorities, but rather by mid-career academics who set aside their research to help the pandemic efforts.
 The article called on the scientific community to rethink the incentives for these researchers, so their efforts would not set back their careers.
 Similarly, the article called on the community to find ways to standardize data sharing, and to ensure that researchers can share data prior to publication without having their own findings pre-empted.

 In 2020, she originated CoVariants.org, a project tracking SARS-CoV-2 variants.

 Hodcroft has also emerged as a science communicator, both on social media and in the press.
-She has been quoted in articles about the transmission of the virus, debunking the conspiracy theory that the virus was artificially created, and describing the role of holiday travel in spreading the virus, and the impact of emerging variants of concern.
+She has been quoted in articles about the transmission of the virus, about the debunking of the theory that the virus was artificially created, and describing the role of holiday travel in spreading the virus, and the impact of emerging variants of concern.

-Papers

-As of March 2021, Hodcroft is named as a co-author in 23 papers: